NAMES AND OBJECTIVES

 (iii) Alternatively any boat, board or other craft or trailer that in the opinion of the committee cannot be sold may, upon such notice aforesaid, be disposed of in any manner the committee may think fit and the expenses recovered from the member or former member.
 Any arrears as aforesaid shall be deemed to be a debt owing to the Club by the member or former member.

 (iv) Further the club shall, at all times, have lien over members' or former members' boats parked or berthed on the Club's premises in respect of all monies due to the Club, whether in respect of arrears of berthing fees or subscriptions or otherwise.

-11. Every Member is deemed to have notice of and undertakes to comply with the Club Rules and the current sailing instructions and duty lists.
-Any refusal or neglect to do so or any conduct, which in the opinion of the Executive Committee is either unworthy of a Member or otherwise injurious to the interests of the Club, shall render a Member liable to expulsion or any other disciplinary action by the committee.
+11. Every Member is deemed to have notice of and undertakes to comply with the Club Rules, Club Code of Conduct, and the current sailing instructions and duty (lists) requirements.
+Any refusal or neglect to do so or any conduct, which either elicits a cause for complaint; or in the opinion of the Executive Committee is either unworthy of a Member or otherwise injurious to the interests of the Club, shall render a Member (liable) subject to investigation (expulsion) or any other disciplinary action by the committee.
 Before expelling or disciplining a member, the Executive Committee shall call upon such a member for a written explanation of their conduct and shall give the member full opportunity to explain to the committee, or resign.
-A resolution to expel or discipline a member shall be carried by a simple majority vote of the full Executive Committee on a resolution by the Committee.
+(A resolution to expel or discipline a member shall be carried by a simple majority vote of the full Executive Committee on a resolution by the Committee)

 12. Any Member wishing to make a complaint concerning the Club or any of its interests submit the complaint in writing to the Honorary Secretary for consideration at the next meeting of the Executive Committee.